barkrrr/gay-heaven/README.md

     - Transition: if you win or lose you go to the Game over screen

 - Game Over Screen
-    - with dom manipulation i wil dynamicaly change the innerText of the message
+    - with dom manipulation I will dynamicaly change the innerText of the message
     - Play again button (transiton to game screen)
     - Go to start screen button (transition to the splash screen)